neelsmith/greeklang/attic/specs/md/attic/orthography/AtticCharacters.md

-# Mapping the Attic writing system to digital code points
+# Representation of the characters in the Attic writing system

 This page specifies two systems for directly transcribing characters used in the Attic writing system.

-## Encoding the Attic alphabet in the ASCII range of Unicode
+## Encoding Attic characters in the ASCII range of Unicode

 Until the archonship of Euclid in 403 BCE, official Athenian inscriptions are regularly written with <strong concordion:assertEquals="countAlphas()">21</strong>, case-insensitive alphabetic characters.
 Twenty of them corresponding to characters in the Ionic alphabet are mapped to Unicode characters in the upper-case ASCII range as specified in the following table: